Day 1 - Depart U.S. / Fly overnight to Verona

 mansions, preserved as unique examples of Italy's cultural heritage.

-extracting and processing factory to admire the fine monuments, floors and
+extracting and processing factory to admire and learn more about this soft stone used once to create fine monuments, and today floors, bathtubs and

 this stone, he used it to build prestigious mansions, such as the Kodak Theatre